 B.A., with highest honors, in French and English, from University of North Texas

-After leaving the law, I started into a religious studies Ph.D. program at the University of Denver and Iliff School of Theology.
+After leaving the law, I started into a Ph.D. program at Iliff School of Theology.
 At the time, I imagined it might help me make sense of what I was seeing in Baptistland — the cover-ups, the mass-scale denial, the failure to protect kids, the victim-blaming vitriol, and the refusal to implement common-sense safeguards.
 But of course, understanding on an intellectual level and understanding on an emotional level are two different things.
 In any event, a double-cancer came along and, ultimately, left me with more clarity about what I wanted — and didn’t want — in the rest of my life.